 You can’t just take a hammer to cast steel models and create dents.
-At best,o the blows will do nothing, and at worst you will crack the casting.
-Dents have to actually be cut into the metal.
-With a coarse stone grinding bit on your rotary tool, begin grinding each dent into the fender or sheet metal.
-You’ll have to remove quite a bit of material to make a realistic dent.
-Be careful not to grind all the way though the casting or your dent will become a tear.
+At best, the blows will do nothing, and at worst you will crack the casting.
+Dents have to actually be cut into the metal with a coarse grinding stone.
+With a grinding bit in your rotary tool, begin grinding each dent into the fender or sheet metal.
+You’ll have to remove quite a bit of material to make a realistic dent, but be careful not to grind all the way though the casting or your dent will become a hole.

 Build the Truck Bed

 Because the Semi-Cab doesn’t come with a bed or trailer, you’ll need to build one from scratch.
 The bed boards should be be between 3″ and 12″ wide.
-The bed itself should be between x feet and xx feet wide.
+The bed itself should be between 48 and 66 full scale inches wide.
+I don’t typically measure the bed width; I just make sure it completely covers the dual rear tires.
 Cut the bed boards to length and lay them out side-by-side.
 Use Carpenter’s glue to secure two or three more sticks perpendicular to the boards to hold them in place.

 Use Tacky glue or cyano glue to fasten two thick wooden sticks to the metal truck frame.
 Paint or stain all the wood surfaces with flat paint, Age-It or an ink wash.
-Glue resin castings, small wooden boxes, and thin jewelry chain onto the bed.
+You can glue resin castings, small wooden cubes, and thin jewelry chain onto the bed for additional interest.

 Once the truck body has been painted, remove the masks and prepare for final detailing.
 From the top down: